datacraft-dsc/DEPs/6/README.md

 |           401 | not authorized (no authorization tokens provided) | error description |
 |           500 | error                                             | error description |

-The response must contain a JSON payload, which must contain a map against the "output" keys.
+The response must contain a JSON payload, which must contain a map with key as defined in the "output" schema.
  Each value in the map must be one of (as defined in the schema)

 - a map (if type is asset )